ieee-ceda-datc/datc-rdf-flow-tuner/README.md

 ### How to Run

-1. Place the scripts under the `'flow/util/autotuner` directory in the [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/2e0de4384ca207593c80aa297064f62187b0c666) installed path.
+1. Place the scripts under the `flow/util/` directory in the [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/a102324a030796b99b164a1f83b54da514860342) installed path.

-2. Set the input arguments of the scripts.

-    - `-p <platform>`: platform, e.g., `sky130hd`.
-    - `-d <design>`: design, e.g., `ibex`.
-    - `-e <experiment name>`: user-defined experiment name.
-The experiment workspace will be created in `flow/util/autotuner/results/<experiment name>`.
-    - `-j <number of jobs>`: set the number of concurrent jobs. (**Beware of memory usage**.)
-    - `-n <number of trials>`: set the target number of trials. (**500~1000 is appropriate.)
+2. “distributed.py” scripts handles sweeping and tuning of ORFS parameters.

+For both sweep and tune modes <mode>:
+    python3 distributed.py -h

+Note: the order of the parameters matter.
+Arguments --design, --platform and --config are always required and should precede <mode>.

+AutoTuner:
+    python3 distributed.py tune -h
+Example:
+    python3 distributed.py --design gcd --platform sky130hd \
+                           --config ../designs/sky130hd/gcd/autotuner.json \
+                           tune

+Parameter sweeping:
+    python3 distributed.py sweep -h
+    Example:
+    python3 distributed.py --design gcd --platform sky130hd \
+                           --config distributed-sweep-example.json \
+                           sweep

-3. Run Python script at the `flow/` directory.
+3. Run Python script at the `flow/util/` directory.

+### List of input arguments

+* Target design
+    - --design
+        - Name of the design for autotuning
+    - --platform
+        - Name of the platform for autotuning
+* Experiment setup
+    - --config
+        - Configuration file that sets which knobs to use for autotuning
+    - --experiment
+        - Experiment name.
+This parameter is used to prefix the FLOW_VARIANT and to set the Ray log destination
+    - --resume
+        - Resume previous run
+* Git setup
+    - --git-clean
+        - Clean binaries and build files
+    - --git-clone
+        - Force new git clone
+    - --git-clone-args
+        - Additional git clone arguments
+    - --git-latest
+        - Use the latest version of OR app
+    - --git-or-branch
+        - OR app branch to use
+    - --git-orfs-branch
+        - ORFS branch to use
+    - --git-url
+        - ORFS repo URL to use
+    - --build-args
+        - Additional arguments given to ./build_openroad.sh
+* For AutoTuner
+    - --algorithm
+        - Search algorithm to use for autotuning
+    - --eval
+        - Evaluate function to use with search algorithm
+    - --samples
+        - Number of samples for autotuning
+    - --iterations
+        - Number of iterations for autotuning
+    - --reference
+        - Reference file for use with ‘PPAImprov’ evaluation function
+    - --perturbation
+        - Perturbation interval for PopulationBasedTraining
+    - --seed
+        - Random seed for parameter selection during autotuning
+* Workload
+    - --jobs
+        - Max number of concurrent jobs
+    - --openroad-threads
+        - Max number of threads OR app can use
+    - --server
+        - The address of Ray server to connect
+    - --port
+        - The port of Ray server to connect
+    - -v, --verbose
+        - Verbosity level
+            - 0: only print Ray status
+            - 1: also print training stderr
+            - 2: also print training stdout

 ### GUI

 Basically, progress is displayed at the terminal where you run, and when all runs are finished, the results are displayed.
 You could find the "Best config found" on the screen.

-To use TensorBoard GUI, run `tensorboard --logdir=./util/autotuner/results/<experimental name>`.
+To use TensorBoard GUI, run `tensorboard --logdir=./<logpath>`.
 While TensorBoard is running, you can open the webpage http://localhost:6006/ to see the GUI.

 ## Citation

 Please cite the following paper.

 * J. Jung, A. B. Kahng, S. Kim and R. Varadarajan, "METRICS2.1 and Flow Tuning in the IEEE CEDA Robust Design Flow and OpenROAD", [(.pdf)](https://vlsicad.ucsd.edu/Publications/Conferences/388/c388.pdf), [(.pptx)](https://vlsicad.ucsd.edu/Publications/Conferences/388/c388.pptx), [(.mp4)](https://vlsicad.ucsd.edu/Publications/Conferences/388/c388.mp4), Proc.
 ACM/IEEE International Conference on Computer-Aided Design, 2021.